aspratle/Knowldge-Graph-and-UX-UI-Design-for-Homelessness/README.md

 4. Location data enrichment using the pgeocode Python module is an efficient way to extract geographical details such as latitude, longitude, city, state, or country from postal codes.
 This enhances the dataset by linking textual information to precise locations, which is valuable for visualization, reporting, or further geospatial analysis.
 ![SystemNode](images/location.png)

-5. NeoDash dashboard is built on top of the KG to enable search capabilities.
+5. NeoDash dashboard was tested to verify its search capabilities [![Watch Video](images/dashboard.png)](https://youtu.be/xvweZJlhrBs)
-[![Watch Video](images/dashboard.png)](https://youtu.be/xvweZJlhrBs)